Skip to main content

 Image from Chimedia

-Tip: Also check out Het Karbeel and Fondue & Fondue - two more highly rated hotspots for this delightful shared dish of melted cheese.
+Tip: Also check out Het Karbeel and Fondue & Fondue - two more highly rated hotspots.

 People shopping at the Haarlemmerplein Boerenmarket farmer's market cheese stall